-Best M.2 SSDs for PS5 in 2021
+Check out the best SSDs for PS5 to upgrade your internal storage

 3. Gigabyte Aorus Gen 4 7000S: Best value

 Gigabyte isn't a well-known player in the storage category, but it has been rolling out exciting M.2 SSDs aimed at gamers.
-The Aorus Gen 4 7000S uses the same 3D TLC NAND and controller as the best SSDs in the market, and it comes with an aluminum heatsink with a nanocarbon coating that's ensures the drive stays cool even during extended gaming sessions.
+The Aorus Gen 4 7000S uses the same 3D TLC NAND and controller as the best SSDs in the market.
+It comes with an aluminum heatsink with a nanocarbon coating that ensures the drive stays cool even during extended gaming sessions.

 With sequential reads of 7,000MB/s and writes of 5,500MB/s, the Aorus 7000S easily blows past Sony's requirements, ensuring it delivers incredible performance.
-The drive is available in 1TB and 2TB configurations, and what makes it a great choice for the PS5 is that it undercuts WD and Seagate; the 1TB drive retails at $200 and the 2TB option for $400, making it a relatively decent value.
+The drive is available in 1TB and 2TB configurations.
+What makes it an excellent choice for the PS5 is that it undercuts WD and Seagate; the 1TB drive retails at $200, and the 2TB option for $400, making it a relatively decent value.

 And with dimensions of 80.5 x 23.5 x 11.25mm, the 7000S will easily slot into the PS5 without any issues.
 The drive has a 1.6 million hour MTBF (mean time between failure) and an endurance of 700 TBW (terabytes written).
-Both figures are less than what you get with Seagate, but it should still be more than adequate for use within the PS5.
+Both figures are less than what you get with Seagate, but they should still be more than adequate for use within the PS5.

 Pros: